 And finally, you’ll want to carefully select the right scales of hardness, detergency, and foam as well as what nourishing properties you want to include.

-Fortunately, we have created an online course called Cold Process Soap Making which is split into two sections – Beginner’s Cold Process Soap Making and Advanced Cold Process Soap Recipes.
+Our Certificate in Cold Process Soap Making focuses purely on making cold process soaps and is split into two sections – Beginner’s Cold Process Soap Making and Advanced Cold Process Soap Recipes.

 Loved learning about these 6 ingredients?
 Make sure to remember by pinning this!